mickdupreez/mr_ripper/README.md

  3. Install the latest version of MakeMKV on your PC.
  4. Install the latest version of Google Chrome on your PC
  5. Make Sure you have a compatible DVD drive attached to your PC
- 6. Download and Mr Ripper
+ 6. Download and Run The Mr Ripper Script

 ## Step 1